 This causes increased air pressure in your duct system, which in turn can cause air leaks.
 Also, conditioned air that is held in the ducts can cause your furnace to overheat or your air conditioner to freeze up.
 Increased pressure caused by closed vents can also cause your system to be excessively noisy when it runs.
 This can cause other rooms to have temperature fluctuation issues.

-Instead of closing the vents in your home, installing a whole home zoning system can solve your problems and can help you save money on your utility bills each month.
+Instead of closing the vents in your home; installing a whole home zoning system can solve your problems and can help you save money on your utility bills each month.
 A whole home zoning system works with your HVAC system instead of against it.
 A whole home zoning system uses a network of dampers, thermostats, and a zoning panel.
 This method allows you to better control the temperatures in various areas throughout your home.
-The dampers help to guide conditioned air into the correct areas, eliminating the air buildup you may see with simply closing off vents.
+The dampers help to guide conditioned air into the correct areas.
+This eliminates the air buildup you may see with simply closing off vents.

 By calling a professional HVAC company and designing a zoning system that is customized to your home and your family’s needs, you can have all your specific needs and concerns addressed and save yourself money each month.
 By having a customized, whole home zoning system, you can save yourself up to 30% on your energy costs each year!

 Contact Custom Klimates for to request a service call or to learn more about our indoor climate solutions or Cor’ Home Automation.
-We offer the recommendations, services, and products you need to better protect your comfort, budget, and the air quality in your home.
-With over forty years of proven experience across Canton, Woodstock, Cartersville & Alpharetta, GA, the HVAC technicians at Custom Klimates are your trusted source for quality heating and Air Conditioning solutions.
+We offer the recommendations, services, and products you need.
+We do this to better protect your comfort, budget, and the air quality in your home.
+Our team has over forty years of proven experience across Canton, Woodstock, Cartersville & also Alpharetta, GA.
+The HVAC technicians at Custom Klimates are your trusted source for quality heating and Air Conditioning solutions.
+Call today!